tadam-framework/tadam-website/markdown/advances/email.md

     (response req "Send!!!!"))
 ```

-To make it easier to customize the HTML or plain text you can use **render-template**.
+You can do this easily by customizing the HTML or plain text with **render-template**.

 ``` clojure
 (ns myproject.views.my-view